-- NOTE 2: If the umpire fails to terminate the game when a ten (10) or fifteen (15) run rule should be invoked, the run rule exceptions shall not apply if the team which has a ten (10) or fifteen (15) run rule advantage continues to play until there is no longer a ten (10) or fifteen (15) run difference in the score. - (D) STATE OPTION: A state organization may adopt a rule in the 12U and 10U divisions to allow a team to score a maximum of ten (10) runs per half inning, except in the sixth inning, in District and /or state tournament play.
-After the sixth inning, the ten-run (10) per half inning rule is in force for the remainder of the game. - (E) Majors, "O"Zone, and AAA Divisions No team shall be required to play more than two (2) games on the same day during the same tournament and no team shall be required to play as many as two (2) games on the same day more than twice during the same tournament, except to play an "if necessary" game to determine the tournament champion.
+NOTE 2: If the umpire fails to terminate the game when a ten (10) or fifteen (15) run rule should be invoked, the run rule exceptions shall not apply if the team which has a ten (10) or fifteen (15) run rule advantage continues to play until there is no longer a ten (10) or fifteen (15) run difference in the score.

+11.31 STATE OPTION: A state organization may adopt a rule in the 12U and 10U divisions to allow a team to score a maximum of ten (10) runs per half inning, except in the sixth inning, in District and /or state tournament play.
+After the sixth inning, the ten-run (10) per half inning rule is in force for the remainder of the game.

+11.32 Majors, "O"Zone, and AAA Divisions - No team shall be required to play more than two (2) games on the same day during the same tournament and no team shall be required to play as many as two (2) games on the same day more than twice during the same tournament, except to play an "if necessary" game to determine the tournament champion.
 A team playing two (2) games on the same day shall have at least two (2) hours rest between games.
-In the case of an "if necessary" game to determine a tournament champion there shall be at least one (1) hour rest between games.
+In the case of an "if necessary" game to determine a tournament champion there shall be at least one

-AA and A Divisions - No team shall be required to play more than three (3) games on the same day during the same tournament and no team shall be required to play as many as three (3) games on the same day more than twice during the same tournament, except to play an "if necessary" game to determine the tournament champion.
-A team playing three (3) games on the same day shall have at least one and one half (1 1/2) hours rest between games.
-In the case of an "if necessary" game to determine a tournament champion there shall be at least one (1) hour rest between games.
+(1) hour rest between games.

-- (F) The Commissioner shall be empowered to waive any tournament rule deemed necessary to ensure the completion of any tournament where there have been delays caused by inclement weather or other reasons. - (G) Only baseballs stamped "Official DYB Baseball" and bearing the Commissioner's signature shall be used in any tournament.
+11.33 The Commissioner shall be empowered to waive any tournament rule deemed necessary to ensure the completion of any tournament where there have been delays caused by inclement weather or other reasons.

+11.34 Only baseballs stamped "Official DYB Baseball" and bearing the Commissioner's signature shall be used in any tournament.
 The Commissioner will announce manufacturers of approved balls.

-III.
 Player Participation Requirements

-(A) Every available player on a team's tournament roster must meet the offensive and defensive requirements specified in paragraphs (B) - (D) below:
+Every available player on a team's tournament roster must meet the offensive and defensive requirements specified in the paragraphs below.

-(B) Offensive Participation Requirements - Continuous Batting Order
+11.35 Offensive Participation Requirements - Continuous Batting Order

-- (1) The continuous batting order will be used during all levels of tournament play. - (2) At the start of the game, all available players on each tournament team's roster will be listed in the starting offensive batting lineup and bat in this order continuously throughout the game. - (3) If a player arrives after the continuous batting order has been submitted to the scorer, the player must be added to the end of the continuous batting order.
-Players who arrive late shall be substituted for the next batter in the lineup when they enter a game late and have them bat immediately only if the late player cannot mathematically have a plate appearance.
-If this is the case, then the substituted player will skip his at-bat once and the substitute player will go to the last position in the batting order for the remainder of the game.
-If a player arrives after the fifth inning has begun, he SHALL NOT participate in the game. - (4) If a player listed in any batting position in a continuous batting lineup leaves the game because of an injury, illness or disqualification, this position in the batting lineup will be skipped for the remainder of the game without penalty.
-No player will be called "out" who is skipped by rule in the batting lineup. - (5) If the player is injured while at bat, the next batter will assume his count.
-EXCEPTION: If the player is a base runner, the player in the batting lineup who was last putout will become a substitute runner for the player who has left the game due to an injury and the substitute runner shall not change his position in the batting line-up. - (C) A player removed because of injury or illness may return to the game, if eligible.
+(a) The continuous batting order will be used during all levels of tournament play.

+(b) At the start of the game, all players on each tournament team's roster will be listed in the starting offensive batting lineup and will bat in this order continuously throughout the game.
+Should the offensive team have less than 11 players available, at any time, an OUT will be recorded the first time at bat for player(s), who are absent from a game and are not injured, ill, disqualified, attending a church service or has an excused emergency or family death.

+(c) If a player listed in any batting position in a continuous batting lineup leaves the game because of an injury, illness or disqualification, this position in the batting lineup will be skipped for the remainder of the game without penalty.
+No player will be called "out" who is skipped by rule in the batting lineup.

+(d) If the player is injured while at bat, the next batter will assume his count.
+EXCEPTION: If the player is a base runner, the player in the batting lineup who was last putout will become a substitute runner for the player who has left the game due to an injury and the substitute runner shall not change his position in the batting line-up.

+(c) A player removed because of injury or illness may return to the game, if eligible.

-(D) Defensive Participation Requirement
+Defensive Participation Requirement